josquinlarsen/CS361_A8/readme.md

 ```

 In the msa_client.py terminal enter the name of the artist to search for, enter 'QUIT' to stop the microservice.

+Copy the resultant URL from the command line to search.